 Input sample size (ISS) is defined as a metric of uncertainty used in data-weighting procedures for stock assessment models.
-An input sample size is usually assigned to annual length compositions in the model fitting process, but there are a variety of methods for calculation – many of which are closely related to the information content of the data product in question.
+An input sample size is usually assigned to annual length compositions in the model fitting process, but there are a variety of methods for calculation and are closely related to the information content of the data product in question.
 To summarize uncertainty across bootstrap replicates of ESS, we calculated ISS as the harmonic mean of effective sample size across bootstrap iterations